-Policy brief: Hungary should not be the role model for the Western Balkans, by European Western Balkans (EWB), 1 November 2021
+Policy brief: Hungary should not be the role model for the Western Balkans, European Western Balkans (EWB), 1 November 2021

 The brief, titled “Hungary, an anti–role model for successful EU integration“, stressed that the EU needs to clearly state that the countries of the Western Balkans should not follow the role model of Viktor Orbán’s illiberal democracy, as he can hamper their accession process.